jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 ## 6) Learn how to lose

-If you win against a competitive person, they aren't angry.
+If you win against a competitive person, they aren’t angry.
 The loss is bothersome, but it only makes them review their strategy.

 Emotionally, it’s not the terrible heartbreak it is for non-competitive people.
 This is because a competitor is focused on the outcome *and* the process.

-They want to win, but they're more concerned with being better.
+They want to win, but they’re more concerned with being better.
 Since they aren’t focused exclusively on the outcome of winning, they aren’t as hurt if they lose while giving their best.

 In other words, competitors focus on winning the war, even if they lose a few battles along the way.
 In fact, they understand that to win the important fights, they may have to lose the smaller ones–however painful those losses are.